EPR: a third generation pressurized water reactor

 Third generation reactors are reactors intended to replace the today operating reactors.
 Their design cannot be considered as new but as the culmination of the present pressurized and boiling water reactors that precede them.

 One of these reactors is the EPR (European Pressurized water Reactor) of which the first unit was commissioned by Finland in 2003 and a second is planned in France for the Flamanville site.
-Others are under construction in China.
+The finland EPR is now in operation (2022).
+The french EPR is foreseen in 2023.
+Others under construction in China are operating since 2018.
 The EPR is an enhanced version of the last French and German pressurized water reactors.
 It is the result of the collaboration of EDF and Framatome-ANP, a joint venture of Areva and Siemens.

 Should nuclear power expands, the EPR will provide a good transition for the arrival of the so-called fourth generation reactors that will follow.
 It will produce electricity without emitting greenhouse gas and will generate the fissile material needed to start a fleet of fast breeder reactors.